Scott: It would be disrespectful to say I’ve joined Everton for game time | Goal.com

 The loan move seals an emotional return to her former club too.
 Scott was part of the Everton team that won the FA Women's Premier League Cup in 2008 and also helped them seal four successive second-placed finishes in the old FA Women's Premier League National Division between 2007 and 2010, back in an era where Arsenal dominated the game.

-The England international even recalls coaching forward Chantelle Boye-Hlorkah when she was last year, the 25-year-old then coming through Everton’s youth set-up.
+The England international even recalls coaching forward Chantelle Boye-Hlorkah when she was last here, the 25-year-old then coming through Everton’s youth set-up.

 “She was probably only 11 or 12 years old,” Scott remembers, having only been 19 herself when she joined the Toffees in 2006.